pubstack/site-content-ccamacho/2017-11-02-the-firefly-pro.md

 layout: post
 locale: en

-title: Firefly PRO - 3D printed race drone
+title: Firefly PRO - A 3D printed race drone

 # All content goes under this category in the URL to
 # reference blog posts or news.